ivankdev-fullstack/react-cypress-e2e-prisma/README.md

 ## About

-React application based on Cypress e2e tests to operate with basis user auth and creating `takeaways`.
+React application based on Cypress e2e tests to operate with basic user auth and creating `takeaways`.

 ### Technical Stack